molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 diff --side-by-side /etc/armadillo/application.yml application.template.yml
 ```

-Output make look like below.
+Your output should look like:

 Left side column is your settings.
 Right side column is our expected settings.